 Real-world context and product notes

-Think of a fridge like Samsung’s Family Hub or LG’s InstaView series — both offer deep smart features today.
-With Matter, manufacturers won’t need to build separate integrations for each ecosystem: instead, they deliver one standardized interface and you get broader compatibility.
-Before you buy, check the product page or firmware notes to confirm Matter support or a promised update; some legacy smart fridges may need an over-the-air firmware upgrade to become Matter-ready.
+Think of a fridge like Samsung’s Family Hub or LG’s InstaView — both offer impressive smart features today.
+With Matter, manufacturers no longer need to build separate integrations for each ecosystem; instead, they deliver one standardized interface that works across platforms.
+Before you buy, check the product page or firmware notes to confirm Matter support, as some older smart fridges may require an over-the-air update to become Matter-ready.

 Quick how-to checklist for buyers